Photograph by Margaret Smith

 The Trumpeter Swan is a wonderful high profile ambassador for the importance of wetland conservation.
 When we protect and improve their habitat, many less conspicuous species, whose existence also depends on conservation of high quality wetlands, also benefit.
 Do you want to attract swans to your property?
 Download the document and learn best practices.
 Photograph by Margaret Smith

 How many eggs do Trumpeter Swans lay?

 Trumpeter Swans lay, on the average, three to eight eggs.
+Eggs are typically laid in April/early May, with hatching sometime between May to mid-to late June, depending on the geographic location and warming weather.
 One egg is laid every other day until the clutch is complete.
 The Pen does not begin incubating until her clutch is complete so that all cygnets will hatch within 24 hours of each other.
 Only one clutch of eggs is laid per year, although if a nest is destroyed, the pair may try to breed again, usually not successfully.
 The incubation period is approximately 34 days.
 The swans build their nests out of stems and leaves from plants such as cattails and sedges.
 Trumpeters often nest on top of muskrat houses or beaver lodges.
 Photograph by Douglas Haight

 When do Trumpeter Swans learn to fly?

 Trumpeter Swan cygnets learn to fly (fledge) when they are about 3 to 4 months old.
 This is in September or October of the year.
 They are awkward flyers at first.
 Powerline collisions are a major source of death during the first few months of flight.
 The young swans spend their first winter with their parents.
 By the time spring arrives, the young swans, now almost a year old are much more adept at flight and avoiding powerlines.
 "Cygnets first flight" photograph by Eileen Sabes